fossasia/susi_server/README.rst

 *Master*: The master branch is planned to be deployed on https://api.susi.ai.
 Currently, the deployment is taking place each hour at xx.45 using the development branch.
 We are planning to switch to the Master branch for production soon.

+**Deployment branches**

+There are two branches targetting deployment, "dev-dist" and "stable-dist".
+The former is intended to be used in conjunction with the development versions of "susi_linux", while the later with the stable (from the "master" branch).
+These two branches are currently updated manually from "susi_server_binary_latest.tar.gz" (see below), but future integration will update "dev-dist" regularly.

 *********
 Communication
 *********